 [Section 51 inserted by No. 78 of 2003 s.
 17.]

-52. Enhanced power to enter, search, and detain
+52. Section 5 offences, enhanced police powers to enter etc. places

 (1) A police officer may, for the purposes of investigating the section 5 offence, without a warrant —

 (a) at any time enter any place where there are reasonable grounds for suspecting that the offence has been, or is being, committed; and